kirui93/ScenTrees.jl/docs/src/tutorial/tutorial41.md

 The function `KernelScenarios(data::Union{Array{Int64,2},Array{Float64,2}}, kernelDistribution = Logistic; Markovian = true)` takes a ``(N \times T)`` dimensional data and the distribution of the kernel you want to employ.
 The $N$ rows of the data are the number of trajectories in the initial data and the $T$ columns is the number of stages in in each trajectory of the data.
 We also let the user to specify whether the process he/she is creating is a Markovian process or not.
 We are aware that scenario lattices are natural discretization of Markovian process.
 Hence the user should create samples for a scenario tree for the condition `Markovian=false` and scenario lattices for the condition `Markovian = true`.

 Since `TreeApproximation!` and `LatticeApproximation` function needs a process function for generating samples that doesn't take any inputs, we employ the concept of function closures inside the above function.
-The function `KernelScenarios(data,kernelDistribution;Markovian=true)` is a getfield type of a function closure and so is sufficient to be a function required for stochastic approximation process.
+The function `KernelScenarios(data,kernelDistribution;Markovian=true)` is a get-field type of a function closure and so is sufficient to be a function required for stochastic approximation process.

-To confirm the above statement, consider a ``1000x5`` dimsneional data from random walk.
+To confirm the above statement, consider a ``1000x5`` dimensional data from random walk.
 What is important to be said is that we use the package [`CSV`.jl](https://github.com/JuliaData/CSV.jl) to read the data into Julia and since we need the data in matrix form, we use the function `Matrix` from the package [`DataFrames.jl`](https://github.com/JuliaData/DataFrames.jl) to convert the dataframe into an array in two dimension which is then the input of our function.

 ```julia
 julia> using ScenTrees, CSV, Distributions